Engineering correlated disorder for tailored light scattering

 and the scattered intensity is given by:

 Taking into account Eq.~\ref{eq:pos_def}, this leads to the following expression for the ensemble averaged scattered intensity $I$ (details in Supp Mat):

-where $\tilde{\rho_\epsilon}$ (resp. $\tilde{\rho_\Delta}$) is the Fourier Transform of the probability density function of $\epsilon$ (resp. $\Delta$), and $M$ is the number of nearby neighboring positions we consider correlated (equivalently, $Md$ is the maximum distance at which we take into account correlations).
+where $\tilde{\rho_\epsilon}$ (resp. $\tilde{\rho_\Delta}$) is the Fourier Transform of the probability density function of the perturbations $\epsilon$ (resp. m-th neighbor distance noises $\Delta$), and $M$ is the number of nearby neighboring positions we consider correlated (equivalently, $Md$ is the maximum distance at which we take into account correlations).
 Typically, $M\,d\ge 2L_c$ is sufficient with the disorder presented above.

 In this formula, three terms can be identified, as highlighted by breaks in the typesetting.
 The first term corresponds to the diffuse background, typical of disordered structures, the second term is well known for Bragg peaks, as in, e.g., the grating formula, typical for periodic structures \cite{leroy2004effects}.
-These terms are controlled by the PDF of $\epsilon$, or more precisely by its Fourier Transform.
+These terms are controlled by the PDF of the perturbation, $\epsilon$, or more precisely by its Fourier Transform.
 This explains the progressive disappearance of the Bragg peaks when perturbations are added, starting from the higher order modes, as $\tilde{\rho_\epsilon}$ becomes a thinner Gaussian curve when $S_d=\mathrm{Var}(\epsilon)$ increases.

-The last term, however, has never been made explicitly apparent in the models describing scattering, and therefore its effect has been overlooked.
-It is the term which accounts for the influence of correlations, and is responsible for the correlation halos.
+The third term accounts for the influence of correlations.
+It corresponds to a scattering component that appears in the crystallographic description of correlated disorder~\cite{welberry1985diffuse, leroy2004effects}, but has been absent from theoretical work in photonics.
+It is a broad component, compared to Bragg peaks, but not monotonic like the diffuse background.
+Its first and usually dominant contribution, in $\cos(k_x d)$, has the same periodicity as the Bragg term, so it appears around the diffraction peaks - which is why it could be mistaken for a mere broadening of the peaks.
+But it is not: it can produce lobes elsewhere, it can coexist with the peaks, and, as we show below (Fig.~\ref{fig:control}), it is far more robust to noise.
+For these reasons, we call these features ``correlation halos''.

-To better understand how each of these terms in Eq.~\ref{eq:la_formule} influences the scattered intensity distribution, Fig.~\ref{fig:corr3} shows the shape of each term.
-The correlation term exhibits a slowly varying envelope due to the $\cos(k_xmd)$ term.
-It is the only term of the scattered intensity decomposition that can be negative, and thus make "holes" in the scattered background, which is non-decreasing as $k_x$ moves away from the specular reflection.
-It is therefore paramount to understanding the absence of scattering around the specular reflection, typical of hyperuniform ensembles.
+The halos have a further property: this term is the only one of the decomposition that can be negative.
+It therefore digs into the diffuse background around the specular direction, over a broad angular range.
+This gives a different picture of hyperuniformity than the usual one, \textit{i.e.}, a near absence of scattering near the specular direction that emerges when scatterers repel each other at short distances.
+Here, one can see it as the diffuse background being carved away around the specular direction by the correlation halos.